 Additionally, as a Hum subscriber, you can call the Mechanics Hotline for advice from an ASE-certified mechanic.
 Press the blue customer service button on the Hum Speaker or call (800) 711-5800 and ask to be connected to the Mechanics Hotline.

 The Hum OBD (On-Board Diagnostics) Reader receives diagnostic information from your car’s OBD system, and sends you alerts called Diagnostic Trouble Codes (DTC) as well as other information about common vehicle issues.
 You can view diagnostic information about your vehicle, along with descriptions of most DTCs, in the Auto Health section of your Hum App or Hum Web Portal.
 Hum is constantly updating its DTC database to ensure the data is as current as possible.
 Notifications of DTCs are sent to you via text message and/or email.
 You can change your preferences in the Notifications section on your Hum App or Hum Web Portal.

-If you have a Hum Speaker, you will automatically be connected with the Hum Emergency Response Center via the speaker.
+If the crash is detected and you have a Hum Speaker, you will be connected with the Hum Emergency Response Center via the speaker.
 A trained agent will help determine what kind of assistance, if any, you need.
-If an accident is confirmed or if there is no response from the driver, Hum will still send help to your location.
+If a crash is confirmed or if there is no response from the driver, Hum will still send help to your location.

 If Hum did not detect a collision, it could be because the impact was too minor to be recognized by the Hum OBD (On-Board Diagnostics) Reader.
 It could also be due to the Hum OBD Reader becoming dislodged from the On-Board Diagnostic (OBD-II) system during the incident, causing a loss of power to the Hum OBD Reader.